Trino11/taps_backend/readme.md

 You'll need to execute the startup.sql in your database for the first time.
 The default user credentials will be root root, you can change it throw the user management of the api or directly on the sql script.

-# Enviorment Variables
+# Environment Variables

-There are some enviorment variables and ways to configure it.
+There are some environment variables and ways to configure it.

 ## In the prebuilt package

-Also you can just use the prebuilt package following [using prebuilt package](#using-prebuilt-package) and passing the variables into the arguments:
+Also you can just use the prebuilt package following [using prebuilt package](#using-prebuilt-package) and passing the variables with the names [below](in-the-dockerfile) into the arguments, for example: `docker run --env DBHOST_ENV=databasehost.myhost --env DBUSER_ENV=myuser`
-`docker run .........`

 ## In the Dockerfile